- Amy Silberhorn

 The University of Sydney Business School actively pursues engagement with the corporate world, the professions and government.

 CEMS - The Global Alliance in Management Education is a strategic alliance of leading business schools and multinational companies that together offer postgraduate students a unique blend of education and professional experience.
-Its first mission is to set a global standard of excellence for pre-experience Masters in management.
-Founded in 1988 in Europe, the network has grown steadily, largely due to the success and popularity of the CEMS Masters in International Management (CEMS MIM), which is currently ranked as the #2 pre-experience management program in the world (The Financial Times 2009 Business School Rankings).
+Its first mission is to set a global standard of excellence for pre-experience Masters in Management.
+Founded in 1988 in Europe, the network has grown steadily, largely due to the success and popularity of the CEMS Masters in International Management (CEMS MIM).

 In each country only one business school is chosen to be part of the CEMS alliance.
-In 2006, when CEMS decided to expand globally, they selected The University of Sydney as the Australian School to become an Associate member.
-In June 2008, The University of Sydney was accepted as a Full member, meaning we not only provide access to the CEMS MIM for our students, but are accredited to teach the CEMS MIM program to students from other CEMS Institutions.
+In 2006, when CEMS decided to expand globally, they selected the University of Sydney as the Australian school to become an associate member.
+In June 2008, the University of Sydney Business School was accepted as a full member, meaning we not only provide access to the CEMS MIM for our students, but are accredited to teach the CEMS MIM program to students from other CEMS Institutions.

 The Business School is proud that Deloitte Touche Tohmatsu Australia chose to join CEMS as our corporate partner.